1

 Cell Balancing

-Over time, cells drift and become unbalanced due to variation, cycling, and temperature differences.
+Over time, cells drift out of alignment due to manufacturing variation, cycling history, and temperature differences.

-Unbalanced cells reduce usable capacity and can create safety risks.
+Unbalanced cells reduce usable capacity and can increase safety risk.

 - Equalize cell voltages